 What we have here is the minis tag team match that opened up the show.
-While in the US, minis or midget wrestlers are generally involved in comedy matches, and not really taken seriously.
-While I think that is sometimes the case in Mexico as well, this match was a pretty serious, competitive bout.
+In the US, minis or midget wrestlers are generally involved in comedy matches, and not really taken seriously and while I think that is sometimes the case in Mexico as well, this match was a pretty serious, competitive bout.

 All four dudes in this match worked hard and we got a lot of very fluid back and forth wrestling between the two teams, a lot of good high flying action, and about a bajillion arm drags.
 Much like WCW would start doing on Nitro with the cruiserweights opening the show.
 This was a fast paced, exciting match that got people amped up for what was to follow.
 I’d honestly be inclined to seek out the rest of this show and check it out after this match.